What is the Best CMS for Mobile Apps?

 8. It has to be scalable

-Needless to say, how you present your brand through a mobile phone screen is of the utmost importance, and a mobile application is the best way to govern this.
+How you present your brand on mobile is vital, and a mobile application is the best way to do that.

 Core dna can customize each visitor’s experience through the Personalization application and the Secure Member applications.
 These applications allow you to tailor the page design and content down to the individual.